Troublesome Topic: WHAT WERE JOSEPH’S OPTIONS?

 But her husband, THE ONE WHO IS INCREASING, being a righteous man, but not willing to expose her to public disgrace, purposed within himself to divorce her without bringing any charges of wrongdoing against her. (see full comment below.)

 His first option was to accuse her of sexual misconduct with another man.
-Because the betrothed man was already called her husband, her sexual deviance was considered adultery, which would result in both the offenders being stoned, if they could determine who the other man was (Dt 22:22).
+Because Joseph was already called her husband, her sexual deviance was considered adultery, which would result in both the offenders being stoned, if they could determine who the other man was.
 If she had sexual relations with another man, it was a violation of the “husband’s” authority, therefore he and his father would be in charge of finding evidence to prove it was another man, and present that evidence to the town fathers.
 If they could lay hands on the girl when she was not guarded by her father, they would likely use any means possible (think torture) to get the truth from her.
-Then her betrothed husband, acting as the accuser and first witness, would be the first one to throw a stone at each of them.
-In this scenario, the girl’s father would be seen as the one to violate the betrothal agreement because he did not protect her from other men, therefore, the bride price would have to be returned to the betrothed husband’s father who could use it to secure a different wife for his son.
+Then the one who brought the accusations and was considered the “first witness” against her (the “husband”), would be the first one to throw a stone at each of them.
+In this scenario, the girl’s father would be seen as the one who violated the betrothal agreement because he did not protect her from other men, therefore, the bride price would have to be returned to the betrothed husband’s father who could use it to secure a different wife for his son.

-But if they were unable to find who the man was, the community would still stone the girl – in front of her parents’ house in order to show that the father had not done a good job of training and protecting his daughter (Dt 22:20-21).
+But if they were unable to find out who the man was, the community would still stone the girl – I think it was done in front of her parents’ house in order to show that the father had not done a good job of training and protecting his daughter (Dt 22:20-21).
 No one could remove the pile of stones from in front of the parents’ house without becoming defiled by proximity to a dead body.

 But Joseph had no stomach for this.
 He never dreamed that Mary would actually be that rebellious and do such a thing.
 She had never shown any hints of being that kind of girl.
 There had always been something special about her, or so he thought.
-He did not want to see her killed and he definitely did not want to take the lead in making that happen.
-Plus he had no “evidence” he could present of another man in the picture.
-So he put that option out of his mind as totally unacceptable.
+He did not want to take the lead in stoning her.
+Plus, he had no “evidence” he could present of another man in the picture, and did not know of any witnesses that could bolster his case.
+So he put that option out of his mind as unacceptable.

 How much was a bride price?
 One source says that, in those days a normal bride-price was often their equivalent to what modern Americans might pay for a house.